somsubhra88/Obsidian-Vault/MNO Definitions.md

 # Conversion
 We call it a conversion if it satisfies any of these two conditions -
-- URL is like "order-confirmation".
+- The URL is like "order-confirmation".
 - cv['purchase_regular'] >= 1

 # Conversion Rate